Back behind the visor, better than ever

 Story and Narrative

 Metroid Prime 4: Beyond wastes no time putting you in the middle of trouble.
 Samus responds to a Galactic Federation emergency that quickly turns into a full-on strike led by Sylux, with Space Pirates and captured Metroids in the mix.
 It’s a dramatic opening that sets the stakes, and it reminds you that Sylux isn’t just a cameo villain here.
 He’s a real deal problem.The turning point comes when a strange ancient artifact gets disturbed during the chaos.
-In seconds, the situation goes from “hold the line” to “what secrets does this place hold.”
+In seconds, the situation goes from “hold the line” to “what secrets does this artifact hold.”
 Samus is thrown across the galaxy and stranded on Viewros, a hostile world built on the remains of the Lamorn, a civilization that’s long gone but still leaves a heavy footprint behind.
 Viewros isn’t just a backdrop, the planet feels integral to the story, with ruins and abandoned systems that keep pointing you toward bigger questions.

 Sylux also ends up on Viewros, which keeps the tension high.
 You’re not only trying to understand where you are and what the Lamorn left behind, you’re also dealing with the fact that your rival is out there, moving around with sinister intentions.